xbgmsharp/yapdnsui/README.md

 PowerDNS Prereqs
 ----------------
-Yes, you need a [PowerDNS](http://www.powerdns.com/) or recursor to try this application out.
+Yes, you need a [PowerDNS](http://www.powerdns.com/) server.

+It can be either a [Authoritative](http://doc.powerdns.com/html/powerdns.html) or [Recursor](http://doc.powerdns.com/html/recursion.html) to try this application out.

 You need to enable the [PowerDNS API](https://github.com/PowerDNS/pdnsapi) on your PowerDNS instances.